CAPA

 Follow-up

 This section of the A3 report identifies how management will monitor the implementation of actions and when.
 The initial A3 report identifies what management will be monitoring, how it will be monitored, and at what milestones.
-Ideally, the monitoring includes quantitative metrics that demonstrate the effectiveness of the CAPA.
+Ideally, the monitoring includes quantitative metrics demonstrating the CAPA’s effectiveness.
 During the implementation of the CAPA plan, actual metrics will be recorded in this section, and any adjustments that management makes are recorded here.

-If you are interested in learning more about A3 reports, you can learn more from Daniel Matthews at http://bit.ly/A3Workbook.
+If you want to learn more about A3 reports, you can learn more from Daniel Matthews at http://bit.ly/A3Workbook.

 A3 Reports – The Missing Link to Effective CAPA Process Management Read More »